Broth, flavour and extract of meat origin

 No certificate required

-Is in the same package as a food or meal for human consumption (example: packet of noodles or rice with a sachet of dried flavouring powder).
+Is in the same package as a food or meal for human consumption (for example, noodles or rice with flavouring).
 These are considered to pose negligible risk and can be imported without any documentation.

 |No certificate required|